Having a signature style allows you to feel confident and stand out from the crowd.

 Another friend, Pat, always wears Estee Lauder’s “Youth Dew.”
-Every time I smell that scent, I always think of her.
+Every time I smell that scent, I think of her.

 These are their signature elements.
 Things you always associate with them.